pclifford/borderlands2/README.md

     python savefile.py -m itemlevels=20 old.sav new.sav

+Set the number of guns your character can have equipped to 2, 3, or 4:

+    python savefile.py -m gunslots=4 old.sav new.sav

 Set the size of your character's backpack, and the corresponding number of purchased backpack SDUs: